 1. Stress-Relieving Bath Soak

 Frankincense oil immediately induces the feeling of peace, relaxation and satisfaction.
-Add a few drops of frankincense oil to a hot bath for stress relief.
+Want to know how to use frankincense oil for stress relief?
+Simply add a few drops of frankincense oil to a hot bath.
 You can also add frankincense to an oil diffuser or vaporizer to help fight anxiety and for experiencing relaxation in your home all the time.
 Some people believe that the fragrance of frankincense can increase your intuition and spiritual connection.

 2. Natural Household Cleaner